mattyhoo/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 [79] "fBodyBodyAccJerkMag-std()"       "fBodyBodyGyroMag-std()"
 [81] "fBodyBodyGyroJerkMag-std()"

-#'ave_merged_mean_sd.csv' was created by averaging each variable for each activity and each subject in 'merged_mean_sd.csv'.
-The tidy data set contains 180 observations and 81 the same variables as 'merged_mean_sd.csv'
+#'ave_merged_mean_sd.txt' was created by averaging each variable for each activity and each subject in 'merged_mean_sd.txt'.
+The tidy data set contains 180 observations and 81 the same variables as 'merged_mean_sd.txt'